RetroPie/RetroPie-Docs/docs/Overclocking.md

 A fan is needed to make the Raspberry Pi cool very well.
 With the right heatsink and fan combination, flat-out running temperatures as low as 55C are possible.

 Fans can be powered externally, via the USB ports, or via the 5V GPIO pins.
-Do not power a fan off the 3.3V GPIO pin, it cannot supply enough current.
+Pi 2 and newer models can use the 3.3V pin to power a fan if the user wants slower/quieter fan.

 Fans are available from electronics suppliers, as well as the usual eBay and Amazon and Chinese gadget manufacturers.
 Specifically getting a *quiet fan* is a really good idea, some 5V fans sound like small jet engines!